dahlbyk/seattle-javascript-401d16/frontend/class-28-react-router/README.md

 ## Learning Objectives
 * Students will learn to create front end routes using react-router-dom
 * Sudents will learn to restructure their applications into modules
+* Students will learn the difference between view state and application state
 * Students will learn to lift application state to better controll one way data flow

 ## Readings